Dev-mach/Dev-demo/README.md

 # Dev-demo
-This is a Git Repository
+This is a Git Repository.
 Author - Devma